ctechfilmuniversity/workshop_ws2425_matsha/docs/02_code/06_gpgpu/gpgpu_steps.md

 // with 0 as start
 particles.geometry.setDrawRange(0, baseGeometry.count);

-// Points
+// The known ShaderMaterial setup
+// piping data into and applying
+// vertex and fragment shader
-particles.points = new THREE.Points(particles.geometry, particles.material)
+particles.material = new THREE.ShaderMaterial({
-scene.add(particles.points)

 //...

-// Points
-// Adding the template to the scene
-// One point per mesh vertex
-// particles.points = new THREE.Points(baseGeometry.mesh, particles.material);
-particles.points = new THREE.Points(particles.geometry, particles.material);
-scene.add(particles.points);
+})
 ```

-We dont' compute any animation yet, so there are currently thousands of particles at the center of the scene and we are going to use the GPGPU to move them.
+We don't compute any animation yet, so there are currently thousands of particles at the center of the scene and we are going to use the GPGPU to move them.

 In the ShaderMaterial, send a new `uParticleUvsTexture` uniform using the Uniform class and keep it empty for now: